pagekite/AndroidPageKiteApp/README.md

 PageKite for Android is Copyright 2012, The Beanstalks Project ehf.

-This code is released under the GNU Affero General Public License version 3, but may also be used (under specific conditions) according to the terms of the GNU Lesser General Public License.
-Please see the file COPYING.md for details on which license applies to you.
+This code is released under the GNU Affero General Public License version 3.
+Please see the file COPYING.md for details.

 Commercial support for this code, as well as managed front-end relay service, are available from <https://pagekite.net/>.